mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   The first packet is pre-timing REJECT because `sepBy` masks sticky `-2`.
   Its sealed 0.9564–1.1820× raw range is arithmetic evidence about that defective packet only and cannot dispose of the conforming atom.
-P6-A1 is routed on the same Luna seat with zero later credit.
+P6-A1 is superseded by A1 owner evidence `4f772fd`: its visible fault repair still leaves complete checkpoint/oracle proof RED.
+P6-A2 is routed on the same Luna seat with zero later credit.
 - Root P3 feasibility ruling:
   SHA-256
   `d03d042286d0bad27e3666f3c08e83a393aaa86928e6273c05ac85ac51bfed67`;